catenax-ng/product-onboarding/README.md

 We are providing all github repositorys and github organisation teams via an `terraform.tfvars`.

-Discription  of the to be added github teams / github repositorys / github repository-teams-mapping can be found in `github/terraform.tfvars` and if we want to create a new Repo/Team/Mapping we need to add all of the following.
+Description  of the to be added GitHub teams / GitHub repositories / GitHub repository-teams-mapping can be found in `github/terraform.tfvars` and if we want to create a new Repo/Team/Mapping we need to add all of the following.

 - 'New' Github Repository
-- 'New' Github Teams
+- 'New' Github Team
 - 'New' Mapping between Github Repository and Github Team

-More Information can be found under Github Folder: [README.md](github/README.md)
+More information can be found under the github folder: [README.md](github/README.md)

 ## Vault related parts

-We are providing for all product-teams vaults with their related Key/Value pairs based on the gh-product-team-name.
+We are providing all product-teams `Vault` access with their Secrets Engine where they can store their own  Key/Value pairs based on the `gh-product-team-name`.

-Discription  of the to be added product vault can be found in `vault/terraform.tfvars`.
+Description of the product to be added to vault can be found in `vault/terraform.tfvars`.

-More Information can be found under Vault folder: [README](vault/README.md)
+More information can be found under vault folder: [README](vault/README.md)

 ### Product Onboard Repository Folder Structure